bobbingwide/elitist-h2014/readme.txt

 For part of the explanation see @link http://herbmiller.me/h2gd-part-24-fatal-error-cannot-redeclare-a/

-Subsequently Elitist-h2014 is a new version which alters the display for single portfolio
+Subsequently Elitist-h2014 is a new version which alters the display for single portfolio.

 == Licensing ==

-The Elitist theme is a premium Theme from ThemeForest.
+The Elitist theme WAS a premium Theme from ThemeForest.

-The PHP components of the Elitist theme are released under the GNU General Public License
+The PHP components of the Elitist theme were released under the GNU General Public License
 @link http://codex.wordpress.org/GPL

-All other parts of the theme including, but not limited to the CSS code, images, and design are licensed according to the license purchased.
+All other parts of the theme including, but not limited to the CSS code, images, and design were licensed according to the license purchased.
 @link http://wiki.envato.com/support/legal-terms/licensing-terms/

-In order to comply with the spirit of the Envato license this theme will only be made available to licencees of the original Elitist theme.
+In order to comply with the spirit of the Envato license this theme has only been made available to licencees of the original Elitist theme.

 == Changelog ==
+= 1.3.0 =
+* Change: Support PHP 8.n #3

 = 1.2.0 =
 * Change: Support https  Issue #1
 * Change: Support PHP7   Issue #2